stuart-robinson/cards-react-tsx/README.md

 3 - Run the local dev server with `yarn start`

+4 - Run the test suit with `yarn test`

 Rules

 * The game is played with a deck of 52 cards